-Bell's palsy is an unexplained episode of facial muscle weakness or paralysis.
-It begins suddenly and can worsen over 48 hours.
+Bell palsy is an unexplained episode of facial muscle weakness or paralysis.
+It begins suddenly and can get worse over 48 hours.
 This condition results from damage to the facial nerve (the 7th cranial nerve).
 Pain and discomfort usually occur on one side of the face or head.

-Bell’s palsy can strike anyone at any age.
-It occurs most often in pregnant women, and people who have diabetes, influenza, a cold, or another upper respiratory ailment.
-Bell's palsy affects men and woman equally.
-It is less common before age 15 or after age 60.
+Bell palsy can affect anyone at any age.
+It occurs most often in pregnant women, and in people who have diabetes, influenza, a cold, or another upper respiratory ailment.
+Bell palsy affects men and woman equally.
+It's less common before age 15 or after age 60.

-Bell's palsy is not considered permanent.
-But in rare cases, it does not disappear.
-Currently, there is no known cure for Bell's palsy.
-Recovery, though, usually begins 2 weeks to 6 months from the onset of the symptoms.
-Most people with Bell's palsy recover full facial strength and expression.
+Bell palsy is not considered permanent.
+But in rare cases, it doesn't disappear.
+Currently, there's no known cure for Bell palsy.
+But recovery usually begins 2 weeks to 6 months from the start of the symptoms.
+Most people with Bell palsy recover full facial strength and expression.

-The cause of Bell's palsy is not known.
-It is thought that it may be due to inflammation that is directed by the body's immune system against the nerve controlling movement of the face.
-Bell's palsy is sometimes associated with the following:
+The cause of Bell palsy is not known.
+It's thought that it may be due to inflammation that is directed by the body's immune system against the nerve controlling movement of the face.
+Bell palsy is sometimes linked to the following: